Malta Car Shipping and Import Guide

 Before you go

-In early 2011 a change to Transport Malta legislation means that all vehicles being imported into Malta from other EU member states must have an odometer authenticity certificate verifying the vehicles mileage.
+Transport Malta have a legislation in place that means that all vehicles being imported into Malta must have an odometer authenticity certificate verifying the vehicles mileage.
 Transport Malta have identified JEVIC UK Ltd as the approved body in the UK to complete inspection of the vehicle and issue the authenticity certificate that must be submitted to them when the vehicle is imported into Malta.

 Documentation we need

 To enable us to arrange shipment of your car to Malta there are a few things that we need from you.
-So that we can raise shipping documentation, complete UK export customs formalities and if required arrange collection of your car from you we will require copies of the below documents.
+So that we can raise shipping documentation, complete UK export customs formalities and, if required, arrange collection of your car we will require copies of the below documents.
 Please note that we only require copies of the below documents, originals should be kept with you as they will be needed at destination for completion of Maltese customs and registration formalities.
+Under no circumstances should originals be left in the vehicle.

 • A copy of the vehicles Log Book / License document (V5).